How to apply

 If you will be under 18 years old when you start your studies at Curtin, you will need to nominate an approved carer, who will have responsibility for your welfare in Australia until you turn 18, after which you are considered an adult by Australian law.

 You will also need to complete a local carer form and other documentation required by the relevant Australian authorities when you apply for your Australian student visa.
-Visit the Department of Immigration and Border Protection website for more details.
+Visit the Department of Home Affairs website for more details.

 Note: the documentation required for students aged under 18 years old can take up to six weeks to process.
 If the correct documentation is not provided, you will not be able to enrol at Curtin.